RafRunner/Gatez/README.md

 ### Future features/improvements in probable order of implementation:

+-   Add a logoff button to the main menu;
 -   Allowing players to lock building variant's on puzzle creation, not only the whole building;
 -   Polishing the sandbox mode (removing all unused mechanics and adding some new, most notably a clock component);
 -   Moving all difficulty labeling to the back-end, avoiding code duplication;